aigic8/heat-transfer/README.md

 # Heat transfer

 This is my university project for heat transfer class.
 It works by specifying the structure of your item as a matrix and passing it to the solver.
-The solver then calculates the correct time-based coefficients based on the heat transfer coefficient.
+The solver then calculates the correct time-based temperatures based on the heat transfer coefficient.

 ## Installation and usage